-- 3. That, the directors of the Company be and hereby are empowered pursuant to Sections 570 and 573 of the Act to allot or make offers to or agreements to allot equity securities (which expression shall have the meaning ascribed to it in Section 560(1) of the Act) for cash pursuant to the authority given pursuant to Resolution 1 or by way of a sale of treasury shares, as if Section 561(1) of the Act did not apply to such allotment, provided that the power provided by this Resolution 3 shall expire on the date falling 18 months from the date of the passing of this Resolution (unless renewed, varied or revoked by the Company in general meeting) and provided further that this power shall be limited to the allotment and issue of shares of up to an aggregate nominal value of £2,000 pursuant to offer(s) for subscription (where the proceeds may in whole or part be used to purchase shares) representing approximately 18.1% of the share capital in issue as at 28 November 2019. - 4.
-That, the directors of the Company be and hereby are empowered pursuant to Sections 570 and 573 of the Act to allot or make offers to or agreements to allot equity securities (which expression shall have the meaning ascribed to it in Section 560(1) of the Act) for cash pursuant to the authority given pursuant to Resolution 2 or by way of a sale of treasury shares, as if Section 561(1) of the Act did not apply to such allotment, provided that the power provided by this Resolution 4 shall expire on the date falling 18 months from the date of the passing of this Resolution (unless renewed, varied or revoked by the Company in general meeting) and provided further that this power shall be limited to the allotment and issue of shares in connection with the Company's dividend reinvestment scheme up to an aggregate nominal amount of £330, representing approximately 3.0% of the share capital in issue as at 28 November 2019. - THAT, subject to the approval of the High Court of Justice, the amount standing to the credit of the share premium account of the Company as at the date an order is made confirming such cancellation by the Court, be cancelled. - 6.
-THAT, subject to the approval of the High Court of Justice, the amount standing to the credit of the capital redemption reserve of the Company as at the date an order is made confirming such cancellation by the Court, be cancelled. - 3.3 At the date of this document the issued fully paid share capital of Octopus AIM 2 is:
+3. That, the directors of the Company be and hereby are empowered pursuant to Sections 570 and 573 of the

+Act to allot or make offers to or agreements to allot equity securities (which expression shall have the meaning ascribed to it in Section 560(1) of the Act) for cash pursuant to the authority given pursuant to Resolution 1 or by way of a sale of treasury shares, as if Section 561(1) of the Act did not apply to such allotment, provided that the power provided by this Resolution 3 shall expire on the date falling 18 months from the date of the passing of this Resolution (unless renewed, varied or revoked by the Company in general meeting) and provided further that this power shall be limited to the allotment and issue of shares of up to an aggregate nominal value of £2,000 pursuant to offer(s) for subscription (where the proceeds may in whole or part be used to purchase shares) representing approximately 16.5% of the share capital in issue as at 19 August 2020.

+- 4. That, the directors of the Company be and hereby are empowered pursuant to Sections 570 and 573 of the Act to allot or make offers to or agreements to allot equity securities (which expression shall have the meaning ascribed to it in Section 560(1) of the Act) for cash pursuant to the authority given pursuant to Resolution 2 or by way of a sale of treasury shares, as if Section 561(1) of the Act did not apply to such allotment, provided that the power provided by this Resolution 4 shall expire on the date falling 18 months from the date of the passing of this Resolution (unless renewed, varied or revoked by the Company in general meeting) and provided further that this power shall be limited to the allotment and issue of shares in connection with the Company's dividend reinvestment scheme up to an aggregate nominal amount of £360, representing approximately 3.0% of the share capital in issue as at 19 August 2020. - 5.
+That, the articles of association produced to the meeting, and for the purposes of identification initialled by the Chairman, be adopted as the articles of association of the Company. - 3.3 At the date of this document the issued fully paid share capital of Octopus AIM 2 is:

-Class of shares Nominal value Issued (fully paid)
+Class of Nominal Issue ed (fully paid)

+shares value

-5.74.75 £ No. of Shares
+£ No. of Shares

-Ordinary Shares 0.01p 11,049 110,492,852
+Ordinary Shares 0.01p 12,092 120,922,023

-3.4 The issued fully paid share capital of Octopus AIM 2 immediately after the Offers have closed (assuming (i) the Offers are fully subscribed, including the over-allotment facility, in both Companies with subscriptions split as to 60%/40% as between Octopus AIM and Octopus AIM 2 respectively and (ii) that the Offer Price is either 75.7p or 60.6p per Octopus AIM 2 New Share) will be as follows:
+3.4 The issued fully paid share capital of Octopus AIM 2 immediately after the Offers have closed (assuming (i) the Offers are fully subscribed, including the over-allotment facility, in both Companies with subscriptions split as to 60%/40% as between Octopus AIM and Octopus AIM 2 respectively and (ii) that the Offer Price is either 79.8p or 63.9p per Octopus AIM 2 New Share) will be as follows:

+Offer Price 79.8p

+Class of shares Nominal value £ Issued (fully paid) No. of Shares

+Ordinary Shares 0.01p 13,595 135,959,616

+Offer Price 63.9p

-Offer Price 75.7p Class of Issued (fully paid) shares Nominal value £ No. of Shares Ordinary 12,634 126,344,899 0.01pShares Offer Price 60.6p Class of shares Issued (fully paid) Nominal value £ No. of Shares Ordinary 13,029 130,294,832 0.01pShares
+Class of shares Nominal value £ Issued (fully paid) No. of Shares

+Ordinary Shares 0.01p 13,970 139,701,365